arazni/dudes-on-a-map/Dudes/README.md

 # Things All Dudes and GMs Should Know

-Abilities, skills, actions, etc. must make narrative sense.
+Abilities, skills, actions, etc. must make some narrative sense.
 It doesn't have to be an ironclad justification, but if it doesn't make sense, then the **detail** goes away or the **action** can't be done.

-Treat every rule and ability as if it has the clause *provided it makes sense in the narrative* attached to it.
+Treat every rule and ability as if it has the clause *provided it makes sense to the story* attached to it.

+This is modified, of course, by the tone of the game you want to run.
+If you want a pencil to be as deadly as a machete in a fight for a specific pencil-master dude or all average dudes, go for it!
+Just agree on that as a table early on.

 Examples: